awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 ## Data Consistency in Amazon EFS<a name="consistency"></a>

-Amazon EFS provides the open\-after\-close consistency semantics that applications expect from NFS\.
+Amazon EFS provides the close\-to\-open consistency semantics that applications expect from NFS\.

  In Amazon EFS, write operations are durably stored across Availability Zones in these situations:
 + An application performs a synchronous write operation \(for example, using the `open` Linux command with the `O_DIRECT` flag, or the `fsync` Linux command\)\.
 + An application closes a file\.

-Depending on the access pattern, Amazon EFS can provide stronger consistency guarantees than open\-after\-close semantics\.
+Depending on the access pattern, Amazon EFS can provide stronger consistency guarantees than close\-to\-open semantics\.
 Applications that perform synchronous data access and perform nonappending writes have read\-after\-write consistency for data access\.

 ## Storage Classes and Lifecycle Management<a name="how-it-works-storage-classes"></a>

+With Amazon EFS, you can use two storage classes for your file systems:
++  **Infrequent Access** – The Infrequent Access \(IA\) storage class is a lower\-cost storage class that's designed for storing long\-lived, infrequently accessed files cost\-effectively\.
-Amazon EFS offers a Standard storage class and an Infrequent Access storage class for file systems created after February 13, 2019\.
-The Standard storage class is used to store frequently accessed files\.
-The EFS Infrequent Access \(EFS IA\) storage class is designed for files accessed less frequently\.
++  **Standard** – The Standard storage class is used to store frequently accessed files\.

-You can start using EFS IA by creating a new file system and enabling Lifecycle Management\.
-With Lifecycle Management enabled, EFS automatically moves files not accessed for 30 days from the Standard storage class to the EFS IA storage class\.
-The EFS IA storage class reduces storage costs for files that are not accessed every day\.
-At the same time, it maintains the high availability, high durability, elasticity, and POSIX file system access that EFS provides\.
-File systems created after February 13, 2019, can transparently serve data from both storage classes\.
-For more information about EFS storage classes, see [EFS Storage Classes](storage-classes.md)\.
+The EFS IA storage class reduces storage costs for files that aren't accessed every day\.
+It does this without sacrificing the high availability, high durability, elasticity, and POSIX file system access that EFS provides\.
+We recommend EFS IA storage if you need your full dataset to be readily accessible and want to automatically save on storage costs for files that are less frequently accessed\.
+Examples include keeping files accessible to satisfy audit requirements, perform historical analysis, or perform backup and recovery\.
+To learn more about EFS storage classes, see [EFS Storage Classes](storage-classes.md)\.

+Amazon EFS lifecycle management automatically manages cost\-effective file storage for your file systems\.
+When enabled, lifecycle management migrates files that haven't been accessed for a set period of time to the Infrequent Access \(IA\) storage class\.
+You define that period of time by using a *lifecycle policy\. * To learn more about lifecycle management, see [EFS Lifecycle Management](lifecycle-management-efs.md)\.